Programming Strand Structure

 To make sure all aspects of medieval research are covered as evenly as possible, the IMC divides its programming into 39 strands.

-Each session is allocated to at least one strand, but most are listed in two or more strands depending on their content.
+Each session proposal is allocated to at least one strand, but most are listed in two or more strands depending on their content.

 Every Programming Committee member has special responsibilities for a strand within their area of expertise.
 Their role includes identifying research areas and groups with interests relevant to that strand and promoting interest in the IMC in those areas.

 The strand co-ordinator shapes the format, structure, and dynamics of the strand.
 Their aim is to provide a platform for innovative research, incorporating new perspectives, methodologies, approaches and technologies, as well as reflecting on current and past trends in research.
 The IMC’s unique size and scope allows comparative and in-depth research to be considered side by side.

 The 39 regular strands allow ideas to be developed over multiple years and allow the Programming Committee to schedule papers and sessions.
 Each year, the IMC also chooses a special thematic strand.
 This is intended to complement the other strands without replacing them.